BriGab/Project-Two/README.md

 * Handlebars
 * Materialize

 Granim.js was our choice for new technology to incoporate in this project and is a huge part of the concept.
-(Expand on challenges here).
+A challenge that came along with Granim.js was not having the creative flexibility desired.
 Along with Granim.js we also used an API called ineedaprompt to bring in an optional prompt.

 ## Credits